msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 \end{bmatrix}
 $$

 Matrix multiplication is **associative**, that is, $(AB)C = A(BC)$; hence, we are free to combine any anjacent pair without changing the order.
-This allows us to collapse the entire transformation chain into one matrix, and multiply the combined result with the vector.
-If these are some predefined transformations or do not change often, this can save a lot of CPU/GPU time and memory resources.
+This allows us to collapse the entire transformation chain into one matrix.
 Let's combine the translation and scale matrices:

 $$
 \begin{bmatrix}